Wilson Area High School: Track and field

-Wilson's track and field program has been undefeated for seven years (2005-2011) with a team record of 70-0.
+Wilson's track and field program has been undefeated for seven years (2005–2011) with a team record of 70–0.
 The boys team has won the Colonial League title in 2001, 2006, 2007, 2008, 2009, 2010, and 2011.

 Wrestling

 The Wilson wrestling team has won Pennsylvania state titles in 2001 and 2002 and been ranked as high as 8th nationally and includes several state champions.

 Mascot controversy

 In July 2021, the school superintendent announced that the school district would be using a 'W' logo on future purchases of uniforms and merchandise.
-In August, this decision was reversed due to pushback from the community.
+In August, however, this decision was reversed due to pushback from the community.

 Activities

 The school's drama club has put on a show almost every year since 1924 and its first show was in 1912.
 It participates in the Freddy Awards, a local awards show organized by State Theatre for high school musicals in the Lehigh Valley.